jbfavre/trafficserver/doc/developer-guide/plugins/hooks-and-transactions/ssl-session-api.en.rst

 .. macro:: TS_EVENT_SSL_SESSION_GET

    Sent after a session has been fetched from the SSL session cache by a client request.
-The plugin could update additional logginc and statistics.
+The plugin could update additional logging and statistics.

 .. macro:: TS_EVENT_SSL_SESSION_REMOVE